Pseudohypoparathyroidism (PHP) is a genetic disorder in which the body fails to respond to parathyroid hormone.

 The parathyroid glands produce parathyroid hormone (PTH).
-PTH helps control calcium, phosphorus, and vitamin D levels in the blood and bone.
+PTH helps control calcium, phosphorus, and vitamin D levels in the blood and is important for bone health.

 If you have PHP, your body produces the right amount of PTH, but is "resistant" to its effect.
 This causes low blood calcium levels and high blood phosphate levels.

 PHP is caused by abnormal genes.
 There are different types of PHP.
 All forms are rare and are usually diagnosed in childhood.

-- Type Ia is inherited in an autosomal dominant manner.
+- Type 1a is inherited in an autosomal dominant manner.
 That means only one parent needs to pass you the faulty gene for you to have the condition.
 It is also called Albright hereditary osteodystrophy.
 The condition causes short stature, round face, obesity, developmental delay, and short hand bones.
 Symptoms depend on whether you inherit the gene from your mother or father.

-- Type Ib involves resistance to PTH only in the kidneys.
-Less is known about type Ib than type Ia.
-Calcium in the blood is low, but there are no symptoms of Albright hereditary osteodystrophy.
+- Type 1b involves resistance to PTH only in the kidneys.
+Less is known about type 1b than type 1a.
+Calcium in the blood is low, but there are none of the other characteristic features of Albright hereditary osteodystrophy.

-- Type II also involves low blood calcium and high blood phosphate levels.
-People with this form do not have the physical traits common to people with Type Ia.
+- Type 2 also involves low blood calcium and high blood phosphate levels.
+People with this form do not have the physical traits common to people with Type 1a.
 The genetic abnormality that causes it is not known.
 It is different from Type 1b in how the kidney responds to high PTH levels.

 Symptoms are related to a low level of calcium and include:

 - Dental problems

 - Tetany (a collection of symptoms including muscle twitches and hand and foot cramps and muscle spasms)